3qnexx/nexxPLAY-android/readme.md

 ## Changelog

+### v6.1.01
+- fixed an Issue with Seeking in Remote Audio
+- fixed an Issue with MultiLine Title UI

 ### v6.1.00
 - added Support for localMedia and Offline Playback
 - added Support for Podcast Overlay and Linking